HypeCheck

 0 of 4 claims supported by evidence.

-"Supports Gut Health" Partial
+"Supports gut health" Partial

 Based on: probiotics, prebiotic inulin, fiber

-"Boosts Daily Nutrition" Partial
+"Boosts daily nutrition" Partial

-Based on: organic greens, organic fruits, vegetables
+Based on: organic greens blend, fruits, vegetables

-"Soothes Digestion and Eases Bloating" Stretch
+"Soothes digestion and eases bloating" Stretch

 Based on: fiber, digestive enzymes, probiotics

-3 partial · 1 stretch
+2 partial · 1 stretch · 1 unsupported

 Ingredients